Classic FM broadcasts two exclusive programmes with HRH The Prince of Wales

-Classic FM will broadcast two special programmes with His Royal Highness The Prince of Wales on Monday 25 and Tuesday 26 May.
+Classic FM aired two special programmes with His Royal Highness The Prince of Wales on Monday 25 and Tuesday 26 May.

-Classic FM is broadcasting two exclusive programmes with HRH The Prince of Wales on Monday 25 and Tuesday 26 May 2020.
+Classic FM broadcast two exclusive programmes with HRH The Prince of Wales on Monday 25 and Tuesday 26 May 2020.

-Both two-hour programmes will be a celebration of His Royal Highness’s life-long support and enjoyment of classical music – with each piece personally chosen by him – through recordings made by his extensive musical patronages across the UK.
+Both two-hour programmes celebrated His Royal Highness’s life-long support and enjoyment of classical music – with each piece personally chosen by him – through recordings made by his extensive musical patronages across the UK.
 These include the Philharmonia Orchestra, Scottish Chamber Orchestra, Bach Choir, Orchestra of the Royal Opera House, Welsh National Opera Orchestra, Monteverdi Choir & Orchestras and English Chamber Orchestra.

-Classic FM presenter Alan Titchmarsh will join His Royal Highness for the first programme, today (Monday 25 May) at 8pm.
-In an exclusive interview, The Prince will discuss his love of classical music and all live performance; the huge difference that classical music can make to our quality of life and our wellbeing; the livelihoods of our orchestras and performers, plus the phenomenal contribution of music and the arts to the UK economy.
+Classic FM presenter Alan Titchmarsh joined His Royal Highness for the first programme, on Monday 25 May at 8pm.
+In an exclusive interview, The Prince discussed his love of classical music and all live performance; the huge difference that classical music can make to our quality of life and our wellbeing; the livelihoods of our orchestras and performers, plus the phenomenal contribution of music and the arts to the UK economy.

-The music included within this programme will encompass some of the best-loved choices of His Royal Highness, performed by his patronages, including Wagner’s Siegfried Idyll; choruses from Bach’s St Matthew Passion and the ‘Bridal March of the Birds’ from Parry’s The Birds of Aristophanes.
+The music included within this programme encompassed some of the best-loved choices of His Royal Highness, performed by his patronages, including Wagner’s Siegfried Idyll; choruses from Bach’s St Matthew Passion and the ‘Bridal March of the Birds’ from Parry’s The Birds of Aristophanes.

-The second programme will be presented solely by The Prince of Wales, broadcast tomorrow (Tuesday 26 May) at 8pm.
-He will give his personal reflections on some of his other favourite pieces of classical music, including both of Frédéric Chopin’s piano concertos, the Four Last Songs of Richard Strauss, and Julius Benedict’s Piano Concerto in E flat.
+The second programme was presented solely by The Prince of Wales, on Tuesday 26 May at 8pm.
+He gave his personal reflections on some of his other favourite pieces of classical music, including both of Frédéric Chopin’s piano concertos, the Four Last Songs of Richard Strauss, and Julius Benedict’s Piano Concerto in E flat.

 Classic FM presenter Alan Titchmarsh said: “It is always a privilege to spend time in the company of His Royal Highness and none more so than when it involves our mutual enjoyment of classical music.
 It is typically thoughtful of him to choose to highlight the plight of his many musical patronages, alongside the difficulties that all musicians face, during an unprecedented period when enjoyment of live music has been curtailed.